iotaledger/susee-streams-poc/README.md

             address of the device that runs the iota-bridge) e.g. because some ESP32 sensors are also used, you need to use the CLI argument '--iota-bridge-url' to specify this ip address.

+The x86/PC Sensor application can be used to test the `lorawan-rest/binary_request` endpoint of the *IOTA Bridge* application.
+This is done using the `--use-lorawan-rest-api` argument:

+    -l, --use-lorawan-rest-api
+            If used the Sensor application will not call iota-bridge API functions directly but will use its lorawan-rest API instead.
+            This way the Sensor application imitates the behavior of an ESP32-Sensor connected via LoRaWAN and a package transceiver connected to the LoRaWAN application server that hands over binary packages to the iota-bridge.

 ### LoraWan AppServer Mockup Tool